NFL: Colts clinch playoff berth with win against Chiefs

 The Colts, who tied for the NFL’s worst record last season at 2-14, improved to 10-5 with their win over the 2-13 Chiefs.

-Rookie quarterback Andrew Luck, who the Colts claimed with the number one pick in the NFL Draft thanks to their woeful record, hit a leaping Reggie Wayne in the back of the end zone for the winning touchdown with 4:08 left in the game.
+Rookie quarterback Andrew Luck, who the Colts claimed with the top pick in the NFL Draft thanks to their woeful record, hit a leaping Reggie Wayne in the back of the end zone for the winning seven-yard touchdown pass with 4:08 left in the game.

+That connection capped a 73-yard drive that marked their NFL record-tying seventh fourth-quarter comeback victory.

-Luck set the league record for passing yards in a season for a rookie, eclipsing the mark of 4,051 yards last season by Cam Newton of the Carolina Panthers and he still has next week’s regular season-ending game against AFC South champion Houston Texans.
+Luck set the league record for passing yards in a season for a rookie, finishing the game with 4,183 yards to eclipse the mark of 4,051 yards last season by Cam Newton of the Carolina Panthers with one regular season game still to play.

+”I‘m very proud to be a part of this team, to be associated with a playoff team.
+What a great win for us,“ Luck told reporters. ”We’ve been in that situation before when we’ve been down or tied.

 Reporting by Larry Fine, Editing by Gene Cherry